Sony A5000 vs NEX-5R

 - More heavily discounted: Has been on the market for longer (launched in August 2012).

-If the number of relative strengths (bullet points above) is taken as a guide, the A5000 comes out slightly ahead of the NEX-5R (7 : 6 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the A5000 emerges as the winner of the contest (9 : 6 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Sony A5000 and the Sony NEX-5R place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera listing whether the two cameras rank among the cream of the crop.